Last Updated on December 6, 2020 by ellduclos

 You can also check out my manual pinning strategy in this Pinterest course too.

 Pinterest is a visual search engine which means it’s SO IMPORTANT to practice good SEO.
 If you are pinning your pins without keyword optimized descriptions then Pinterest isn’t going to know how to rank and categorize your pin.

 You also want to make sure your board descriptions and titles are keyword optimized as well.
 When you pin your pins, you don’t want to pin a pin about dinner recipes to a beauty board.
 It just doesn’t make sense.
 Pin your content to related, relevant boards only.

-Stop creating pins that aren’t click worthy
+Creating pins that aren’t click worthy

-I know we don’t want to accept the fact that our pin designs slack but, sometimes that’s a huge reason as to why our pins don’t perform the way we want them to.
+I know we don’t want to accept the fact that our pin designs slack, but sometimes that’s a huge reason as to why our pins don’t perform the way we want them to.

 What makes a click worthy pin?

 - easy to read text overlay (if your pin is just an image with no text overlay, your link clicks will be lower most of the time)

 - make sure to use POWER words in your titles